pabloelt/pabloelt.github.io/content/project/project8/index.md

 {{< figure src="/project8/sw1_task1.png" title="Sprint Week 1.
 Task 1." >}}

 Following the IT Director's advice, we need to import the database provided by the IT team, activate it in the MySQL Workbench environment, and review the content of the main tables.
-This can be done with the following code.
+This can be done with the following code:

 ```mysql
 # SPRINT WEEK 1 - TASK 1